So You Want To Be A Watchman…

 There are tools a Watchman must learn to use if he is to do his job well.
 Tools are great, but if used improperly because of poor training and lack of experience, they won’t serve their purpose.
 They might even become a danger.

 The tools God gives Watchmen are prayer and the Bible.
 Though formal training in how to use these resources is beneficial, it is not necessary for you to have a bachelor’s or master’s degree from an accredited institution to serve on the wall.
 God may direct you to go back to school.
 For now, the best training is to get around people who know how to pray and live out God’s Word.
-Soak up all they have to offer.
-Then put it into practice yourself.
+Soak up all they have to offer and live-out the faith as best you can.

 - Discern Between A Threat And The Landscape